dogweather/forkful/content/en/fish-shell/data-formats-and-serialization/working-with-toml.md

 weight: 39
 ---

-## What & Why?
-TOML is a config file format, easy for humans to read and write, and easy for machines to parse and generate.
-Programmers work with TOML for clear, hierarchical config files in projects where readability is key.

 ## How to:
 To read and manipulate TOML in Fish, you might use a tool like `yj`, which can convert TOML to JSON.
 Here’s how: